move-os/.github/profile/README.md

 ## Run-time Environment

-The ***moveOS*** can be deployed on bare-metal devices, Windows and Linux environments; though, its behavior can change depending on deployed environment.
+The ***moveOS*** can be deployed on bare-metal devices, Windows and Linux distributions; though, its behavior can change depending on deployed environment.